cclagodna/Goblins-Stole-My-Bike/README.md

 The **ISSUES** tab will be used for posting...
   - New ideas
   - Idea documents
+  - Other documentation
   - Necessary features that need to be implemented
   - Bugs that need fixing
-  - Questions
-  - Help with code
+  - Questions and help with code

-  - This will **NOT** be where code or actual project materials will be placed.
-Please put that in the code tab.
-Please also communicate through other means, like text or Discord, as this may not get checked often.

 The **PROJECTS** tab will...
   - `GSMB - Main`
-    - Keep track of our goals
+    - Keep track of our sprints
-    - Act as a "to-do" of sorts
+    - Act as a to-do list
+      - Can add new issues to the to-do lists
   - Used to create smaller scale projects or "subprojects"
+    - When we break into smaller groups, this could be used by each group to keep track of their progress